 Deer Abbey in Aberdeenshire is a beautiful sprawling ruin.
 It’s a peaceful place to visit.
 Reflective.
 A place to peer through old doorways into the past.

-If I look back a year into my own past I see myself in quite a state, just about to go into hospital and become monstrous.
+If I look back into my own past, I see myself in quite a state, just about to go into hospital and become monstrous.
 I am better this year.
 Better than that anyway.
 Able to go out and about to places other than my doctor’s surgery.

 Which brings me to the man trap: